by Anthony Clark

 To do that, follow these steps.

 The final step is laundering.
 By this stage, you should have gotten rid of most of the stain and odor.
 If not, you may have to repeat the earlier steps.
 With most of the urine stain and odor removed, the clothes are ready for direct laundering.

 To do so, here are the steps.

 These steps for removing urine odors and stains will work with any urine, whether from your pet, child, or incontinent parent.
 Take the time to follow the steps carefully, and you will have the best results in removing urine smell from any item of clothing or linen.
-Once you have completed these steps, your home should be fresh and free of the annoying and embarrassing smell of urine for good.
+Once you have completed these steps, your home should be fresh and free of urine's annoying and embarrassing smell for good.

 About Anthony Clark